bafyle/Sudoku-game-using-Pygame/README.md

 * [Solving algorithm](#solving-algorithm)
 * [Puzzles](#puzzles)

-## General Info
+## General Info:
-Simple Sudoku game created with Python and Pygame
+Old Sudoku game

+9x9 Board with missing numbers and you have to figure out what these numbers are, no number appeares twice in row, column or 3x3 subregions of the board

-The game comes with 100 puzzle (not used yet)
+The game has 100 puzzle to play with and solving algorithm using backtracking

 Thanks for https://www.kaggle.com/bryanpark/sudoku for providing a 1 million puzzle dataset with answers, i just used the first 100.